lsst-dm/dmtn-234/index.rst

 All authentication of browser or API access to the Science Platform except the identity management system is done with bearer tokens.
 These are short, random strings that function as lookup keys for active user authentication sessions.

-The identity management system of a general access deployment is a special case.
+The identity management system of a deployment using federated identity is a special case.
 It is only accessible via a web browser and uses identity information from the federated identity provider directly.
 Tokens cannot be used to access the identity management system.